cookieshq/cookieshq-rails-template/README.md

 * Puts in a default skeleton for JS code organization, as per told in [this post](http://cookieshq.co.uk/posts/write-maintainable-javascript-in-rails/)
 * Puts in the `database.yml` file adapted to PostgreSQL.
 * Edits `application.rb` to add rspec and action mailer config.
-* Puts an `airbrake.rb` on initializers with only the API KEY missing.
-* Capifies the project and uncomments the bundler, rvm, assets and migrations lines in capfile.
+* If you won't use Heroku, capifies the project and uncomments the bundler, rvm, assets and migrations lines in capfile.
 * Edits `development.rb` to add action mailer config.
 * Edits `application.css(.scss)` and `application.js` to use `bootstrap`.
 * Adds the require lines for gems to the rails_helper created on installation.